ACEnglish/paragraph/README.md

 * A manifest.txt file is created from parameters if provided

-* If the parameters aren't provided, a script `src/python/bin/qbamstat.py` is run to pull the sample id (RG:SM) from the header, and estimates the depth and readlength (not super safe, but probably will work with WGS)
+* If the parameters aren't provided, a script (`src/python/bin/qbamstat.py`) is run to pull the sample id (@RG:SM) from the header, and estimates the depth and readlength (not super safe, but probably will work with WGS)

 ### Parameters to run the new `ENTRYPOINT`